victorca25/traiNNer/README.md

 ## Pretrained models
 The most recent community pretrained models can be found in the [Wiki](https://upscale.wiki/wiki/Model_Database), Discord channels ([game upscale](https://discord.gg/nbB4A5F) and [animation upscale](https://discord.gg/vMaeuTEPh9)) and [nmkd's models](https://nmkd.de/?esrgan).

-For more details about the original and experimental pretrained models, please see [`experiments/pretrained_models`](https://github.com/victorca25/BasicSR/tree/master/experiments/pretrained_models).
+For more details about the original and experimental pretrained models, please see [`pretrained models`](https://github.com/victorca25/BasicSR/tree/master/docs/pretrained.md).

-You can put the downloaded models in the default `experiments/pretrained_models` folder and use them in the options files with the corresponding network architectures.
+You can put the downloaded models in the default `experiments/pretrained_models` directory and use them in the options files with the corresponding network architectures.

 ### Model interpolation
 Models that were trained using the same pretrained model or are derivates of the same pretrained model are able to be interpolated to combine the properties of both.
 The original author demostrated this by interpolating the PSNR pretrained model (which is not perceptually good, but results in smooth images) with the ESRGAN resulting models that have more details but sometimes is excessive to control a balance in the resulting images, instead of interpolating the resulting images from both models, giving much better results.

 The capabilities of linearly interpolating models are also explored in "DNI": [Deep Network Interpolation for Continuous Imagery Effect Transition](https://xinntao.github.io/projects/DNI) (CVPR19) with very interesting results and examples.
 The script for interpolation can be found in the [net_interp.py](https://github.com/victorca25/BasicSR/blob/master/codes/scripts/net_interp.py) file.
 This is an alternative to create new models without additional training and also to create pretrained models for easier fine tuning.
+Below is an example of interpolating between a PSNR-oriented and a perceptual `ESRGAN` model (first row), and examples of interpolating `CycleGAN` style transfer models.

 <p align="center">
    <img src="https://camo.githubusercontent.com/913baa366ba395595a9638ab6282a9cbb088ab98/68747470733a2f2f78696e6e74616f2e6769746875622e696f2f70726f6a656374732f444e495f7372632f7465617365722e6a7067" height="300">